Hermitian-Yang-Mills connections on collapsing elliptically fibered $K3$ surfaces: Convergence

-Applying Uhlenbeck's Theorem \cite{U1} on the fixed compact set \be \ti D_{1}(0)\times E\subset \ti D_{\frac{\rho}{\sqrt{ t_i}}}(0)\times E\nonumber, \ee there exists a sequence of gauge transformations $u_i$ so that along a subsequence, $u_i^* \ti\Xi_i$ converges smoothly to a limiting Yang-Mills connection $\ti \Xi_\infty$.
+Applying strong Uhlenbeck compactness \cite[Corollary 1.4 and Theorem 1.5]{U2} on the fixed compact set \be \pi^{-1}(\ti D_{1}(0))\subset \pi^{-1}(\ti D_{\frac{\rho}{{ t_i}}}(0))\nonumber, \ee there exists a sequence of gauge transformations $u_i$ so that along a subsequence, $u_i^* \ti\Xi_i$ converges smoothly to a limiting Yang-Mills connection $\ti \Xi_\infty$.
 Restricting our attention to the fiber $E$ over the origin yields a sequence of connections $u_i^*\ti A_i$ which converges smoothly to a limiting flat connection $\ti A_\infty$.
 Note that our fiber coordinates are not scaled, and the restriction of $\ti\omega_{ t_i}$ to $E$ is equivalent the standard metric $\omega_0=dy^1\wedge dy^2$.
 Thus, on $E$, we see $u_i^*A_i$ converges smoothly to a flat connection $A_\infty$.
 The connection $A_\infty$ may not equal $A_0$, but it will lie in the unitary gauge orbit.

+We conclude by remarking that estimates of the form \eqref{morse} are common in these types of degeneration problems, for example see Proposition 3.1 in \cite{Fuk2} or Theorem 1 in \cite{F}.
+In our estimate, the curvature term is not raised to a power, and this holds because the specific form of our complex structure $V|_E= \oplus_{j=1}^n\mathcal O_E(q_j-0)$ implies that the Yang-Mills energy functional is Morse-Bott at $A_0$ (see Definition 7.5 in \cite{F}).
+Essentially, the argument in our proof of Proposition \ref{poincare} gives that the kernel of the Hessian operator of the Yang-Mills energy functional can be identified with one forms valued in constant diagonal matrices, which also gives the tangent space to Yang-Mills connections at $A_0$.
+We direct the reader to \cite{F} for further details.

 \end{normalsize}